Are Rabbits Nocturnal?

 There are, unfortunately for the rabbit, exceptions to this namely members of the cat family.

 What Does a Normal Rabbit Schedule Look Like?

-Afternoon is sleep time.
-This is when bunnies sleep most, so don’t be alarmed if your Rabbit disappears for a few hours catching up on some well earned rest after a morning’s activity.
+The afternoon is sleep time.
+This is when bunnies sleep most, so don’t be alarmed if your Rabbit disappears for a few hours catching up on some well-earned rest after a morning’s activity.